jquast/blessed/docs/pains.rst

 One can be assured that the connecting client is capable of representing UTF-8 and other multibyte character encodings by the Environment variable ``LANG``.
-If this is not possible or reliable, there is an method demonstrated in the example program :ref:`detect-multibyte.py`.
+If this is not possible or reliable, there is an intrusive detection method demonstrated in the example program :ref:`detect-multibyte.py`.

 Alt or meta sends Escape
 ------------------------